gc26762524/MITEsin19Arabidopsis/README.md

 # MITEsin19Arabidopsis
 MySQL database for "Genome-Wide Comparative Analysis of Miniature Inverted Repeat Transposable Elements in 19 Arabidopsis thaliana Ecotype Accessions"

+The python scripts used in generating the database will be uploaded in soon...